leklachu/endless-sky-syndicate/0-bootstraps.md

 - 3 hope...
 - 4 finally clink
 - 5 return to Shangri-La for your pay.
-- OR if war immanent, sorry, co-pilot just got another job you're on your own.
+- OR if war imminent, sorry, co-pilot just got another job you're on your own.
 Fly him to his new job on Shangri-La

-- update co-pilot person log entry

 other